There are only three sports: bullfighting, motor racing, and mountaineering; all the rest are merely games.

 6

 I try to keep this is ongoing One Race alive.
-I believe that all these 921 sportsmen [involved till the end of 2024] deserve to be remembered.
+I believe that all these 924 sportsmen [involved till today] deserve to be remembered.

 Next Grand Prix

-As little boy I was initially impressed by all those colours.
-I drew cars as I remembered them from that calendar.
-My school notebooks were full of prancing horses and cigarette logos which I had everywhere around me and knew them as motor racing sponsors.
+As the little boy I was initially hit by all those colours.
+I drew cars as I remembered them from the rest of that calendar.
+My school notebooks were full of prancing horses and tobaco logos which I had seen around all race tracks and at our groceries.

-I began to watch races as well.
-Our black and white TV set inhibited my art feelings, but I found something new there, passion for racing.
+Yes, I began to watch races as well.
+Our black and white TV set inhibited my art feelings, but I found something new there, passion for this kind of sport.

-I can’t forget those summer holiday Sundays with my grandparents.
-Grandpa sent me for the beer to the nearest pub.
-Granny prepared one of my favourite dishes (Wiener schnitzel with potato salad or pork belly with cabbage and dumplings) and baked the cake.
+I can’t forget those summer holiday Sundays at my grandparent's house.
+Grandad sent me for the draught beer to the nearest pub.
+Granny prepared my favourite dish (baked pork belly with cabbage and dumplings) and made the cake.
 After the lunch we moved to the living room and switched the TV on.
 They drunk the coffee and all together we watched the race.

-I loved my grandfather’s comments of every Grand Prix.
-He had to compare drivers with his pre-war hero Louis CHIRON.
+I loved my grandfather’s comments during every Grand Prix.
+He had permanently compared all drivers with his pre-war hero Louis CHIRON.
 I did not understand why he lived in past, but I really liked it.
-Today I know it; I do also live a part of my Formula 1 life there.
+Today I know.
+I do also live a part of my Formula 1 life there.

 Entire my life I've been obsessed by numbers, I count everything countable.
 I love to read numbers to understand things.

-In 2012 I decided to combine these two my passions.
-I had walked backwards through the history and collected the data from every Grand Prix during the next almost twelve years.
-It's a time to start to publish results.
-Of course, updates are very simple now, but I plan them in the end of every season only.
+I combine these two my passions here.
+I had walked backwards through the history and collected the data from every Grand Prix during the next almost last twelve years.

-The Dream Weekend [people around Indianapolis have to forgive me] combines qualification and race together.
-There are 49 categories which create the final look of the order.
-This ladder explains me why I spent a lot of time and money to see complete three days of a lot of Grand Prix in my life.
-I've used top two dozens of "men at work" photos as the header of the website.
+The Dream Weekend [people around Indianapolis have to forgive me] combines qualification and race together; there are 49 applicable categories from first two groups.
+When I look at the list of names I clearly understand why I spent time and money to see complete three days of a lot of Grand Prix in my life.
+I've used top two dozens of "man at work" photos as the header of the website.